Python Ecosystem

 Python Runtime

 vx uses python-build-standalone from Astral for portable Python distributions.
-Supports Python 3.7 to 3.13+.
+For Python 2.7, vx uses official PyPy2.7 portable archives because python-build-standalone does not publish CPython 2.7 builds.
+Supports Python 2.7 and Python 3.7 to 3.13+.

 Version Support Status